fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5c.md

 The <i>jest.mock('./services/notes')</i> command takes our mock into use in the test.
 Perhaps a more logical place for this command would be in the <i>src/setupTests.js</i> file that configures our tests.

-The test start by re-rendering the component `component.rerender(<App />)`, this is done to ensure that all of the effects are executed.
-It is possible that this command is no longer necessary with newer versions of React.
+The test starts by re-rendering the component `component.rerender(<App />)`, this is done to ensure that all of the effects are executed.
+This command may no longer be necessary with newer versions of React.

 Since the action for fetching notes from the server is an [asynchronous](https://testing-library.com/docs/api-async) event, we use the [waitForElement](https://testing-library.com/docs/api-async#waitforelement) function for verifying that the <i>App</i> component renders all of the notes.